drvinceknight/Nashpy/README.md

-# Nash: a python library for the computation of equilibria of normal form games.
+# Nash: a python library for the computation of equilibria of 2 player strategic games.

 **This is a library with simple dependencies (it only requires numpy) so that it is pip installable: if you want to do sophisticated equilibria computation YOU